LangPose: Language-Aligned Motion for Robust 3D Human Pose Estimation: Experiments

 Human3.6M~\cite{h36m_pami} contains 3.6 million video frames of human motion performed by professional actors in an indoor environment.
 Following previous works~\cite{motionbert2022, peng2024ktpformer}, we use subjects 1, 5, 6, 7, and 8 for fine-tuning, and subjects 9 and 11 for testing.
 We report results using the mean per joint position error (MPJPE), which measures the average Euclidean distance between predicted and ground-truth joint positions, typically in millimeters.
-Additionally, we report the Procrustes-aligned MPJPE (P-MPJPE), where MPJPE is calculated after applying Procrustes alignment to the predicted and ground-truth positions.
+We also report the Procrustes-aligned MPJPE (P-MPJPE), where MPJPE is calculated after applying Procrustes alignment to the predicted and ground-truth positions.
+Futhermore, we observe that three actions are consistently the most challenging to predict across state-of-the-art methods as shown in~\cref{tab:h36m}: \textit{Sitting} (involving external objects), \textit{Sitting Down} (prone to self-occlusions), and \textit{Taking Photo} (less repeatable motion).
+We also find that these actions are the most heavily occluded, according to a rough estimation of their visibility\footnote{See the Supplementary Material for details of the visibility estimation.}.
+We denote the average MPJPE over these three actions as H-MPJPE.
+For simplicity, we refer to MPJPE, P-MPJPE, and H-MPJPE as P1, P2, and P3, respectively.

 MPI-INF-3DHP~\cite{mono-3dhp2017} is another large-scale public dataset.
 This dataset contains recordings from 14 cameras capturing 8 actors performing 8 activities for the training set and 7 activities for evaluation.
 Following the setting of previous work~\cite{p-stmo, MotionAGFormer_2024_WACV, peng2024ktpformer}, our evaluation metrics included the area under the curve (AUC), percentage of correct keypoints (PCK), and mean per-joint position error (MPJPE).